Travel Postcard: 48 hours in Warsaw

 WARSAW Got 48 hours to spare this summer in Warsaw, the capital of Poland for more than 400 years?
 Reuters correspondents with local knowledge help visitors get the most out of a 48-hour visit.

 Located in central Poland, Warsaw is easily accessible by train and plane.
-The airport is conveniently located within the city limits and only a 15-minute drive or 30-minute bus ride from the center.
+The airport is conveniently located within the city limits and only a 15-minute drive or 30-minute bus ride from the centre.

 Legend says the city's name is based on the love story of a fisherman named Wars, who meets a beautiful siren on the banks of the Vistula river named Sawa.
 They marry and live happily ever after, with others naming the village after their union.